Skip to main content

 Compatibility notes for older clients

-The cipher negotiation documentation in the OpenVPN repository describes how cipher negotiation works and how different versions and configurations interact.
+The cipher negotiation documentation in the OpenVPN repository describes in technical detail how cipher negotiation works and how different versions and configurations interact.

-OpenVPN 2.3 and older clients configured with the --enable-small flag are not indicating what ciphers they are capable of.
-On Access Server 2.9.0 and newer, you can implement the data-ciphers-fallback option to support legacy clients that don’t announce ciphers by enabling this option on the Configuration > Advanced VPN page in the Admin Web UI.
-This will then be set to the cipher defined in the vpn.server.cipher configuration key.
-If that key is not set, it defaults to BF-CBC.
+OpenVPN 2.3 and older clients configured with the --enable-small flag, which is something you may encounter on embedded devices, are not indicating what ciphers they are capable of.
+On Access Server 2.9.0 and newer, you will then have to enable the data-ciphers-fallback option to support these type of older clients that don’t announce ciphers.
+This option can be found on the Configuration > Advanced VPN page in the Admin Web UI.
+This will then be set to the cipher defined in the vpn.server.cipher configuration key, and if that key is not set, it defaults to BF-CBC.